-- Radon is a cancer-causing, radioactive gas that comes from the natural breakdown of uranium in soil, rock and water and gets into the air you breathe.
+- Radon is a cancer causing gas that could be in your home.
+This radioactive gas comes from the natural breakdown of uranium in soil, rock and water and gets into the air you breathe.

 - You can’t see, smell or taste radon, but it may be a problem in your home or business.